openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    .. note::

-      VMAX ``PortGroups`` must be pre-configured to expose volumes managed by the array.
+      PowerMax ``PortGroups`` must be pre-configured to expose volumes managed by the array.
 Port groups can be supplied in the ``cinder.conf``, or can be specified as an extra spec ``storagetype:portgroupname`` on a volume type.
 The latter gives the user more control.
-When a dynamic masking view is created by the VMAX driver, if there is no port group specified as an extra specification, the port group is chosen randomly from the PortGroup list, to evenly distribute load across the set of groups provided.
+When a dynamic masking view is created by the PowerMax driver, if there is no port group specified as an extra specification, the port group is chosen randomly from the PortGroup list, to evenly distribute load across the set of groups provided.